 Online RN to BSN Completion Program:

 Nursing is an art and science emanating from a caring-healing framework.
-Holistic Nursing focuses on healing the whole person, recognizing the interrelationship of the bio–psychosocial-cultural-spiritual-energetic-environmental dimensions of the person.
-It emphasizes protecting and promoting health and wellness, and supporting people to find meaning, peace and harmony.
-The holistic nurse who graduates from this online bachelor’s completion program partners with individuals, families, and communities to promote healing while honoring the individual's subjective experience about health and illness.
+Holistic nursing programs focus on healing the whole person, recognizing the interrelationship of the bio–psychosocial-cultural-spiritual-energetic-environmental dimensions of the person.
+It emphasizes protecting and promoting mental, spiritual and emotional health and wellness and supporting people to find meaning, peace and harmony.
+The holistic nurse who graduates from this online bachelor’s completion program partners with individuals, families, and communities to promote healing while honoring the individual’s subjective experience about health and illness.

 Baccalaureate holistic nursing degrees are the established educational criteria for professional nurses.
-The PCOM Bachelor of Science in Nursing (Holistic Nursing program) (BSN) provides the philosophical, professional, educational, and clinical groundwork necessary for nurses of the future.
+The online Bachelor of Science in Nursing (BSN) provides the philosophical, professional, educational, and clinical groundwork necessary for nurses of the future.
 The curriculum emphasizes health, wellness and disease prevention; relationship-centered approach; research and evidence informed practice; ethics; advocacy; and leadership in the profession.